What Is a Search Term? Meaning and SEO Use

 32

 A search term is the exact word or phrase a person enters into a search engine.
-Marketers use search terms to understand real user language, then turn useful patterns into keyword targets, content briefs, landing pages etc. That same language can also shape page meta tags when the content needs to match search intent more clearly.
+Marketers use search terms to understand real user language, then turn useful patterns into keyword targets, content briefs, landing pages etc. Search terms are also a noteworthy element that marketers should clearly distinguish from keywords before delving deeper into keyword strategy.

 What is a search term?